 In times like this where your kids come home with germy hands, and flu and viruses are at an annual high, taking the right supplements in the right quantities has shown to increase your immune system.
 Each of our weight loss programs includes a supplement plan that is designed to boost not only general health but also your immune system.

-At the first sign of illness increase supplementation two times for a period of 3 days.
+At the first sign of illness, double the amounts in this regimen for a period of 3 days.

 Keep in mind that we are in control of how we care for our bodies so that we are ready for whatever virus comes next.

-Start taking steps to boost your immune system so you are not living in fear for the safety of your family.
+This fall lets take steps to boost your immune system so you are not living in fear of illness or for the safety of your family.

 Medically reviewed and written by: